geotrev/undernet/README.md

 ### Building the framework

-The framework source is built using babel, node-sass, and a couple node scripts.
+The framework source is built using babel, node-sass, and a few node scripts.

 The build environment works in any unix environment where node and npm are available.
 If you're on Windows, that means you'll need [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with node version 10.x or greater.